pbrochart/oaunofficial/README.md

 indicator (works only if server has g_damagePlums enabled).
 Revision 308: With cg_damagePlums, sum the damages for the shotgun.
 Revision 309: Fix all compiler warnings, mapcycle and getmapcycle.
-Use damage without armour for cg_damagePlums and some minor bug fixes.
 Revision 310: Display damage indicator thru the walls.
 Fix duplicate damages with shotgun when they are multiple targets.
 Add cg_damagePlum: Controls which weapons will draw damage plumes.